tofu-tf/tofu/docs/memo.md

 title: Memo
 ---

-## Dependency
+## Installation
+`"ru.tinkoff" %% "tofu" % Versions.tofu`
+or as a standalone dependency:
-It is available in general package `"ru.tinkoff" %% "tofu" % Versions.tofu` and as standalone dependency `"ru.tinkoff" %% "tofu-memo" % Versions.tofu`
+`"ru.tinkoff" %% "tofu-memo" % Versions.tofu`

 ## Functionality
 * A cache of a single value on access.